Virginia Tech’s upset bid falls short against No. 14 Notre Dame, 32-29

 Virginia Tech played the final few minutes without starting linebacker and emotional leader Dax Hollifield, who was ejected for targeting.
 The penalty also means Hollfield is ineligible to play for the first half of next week’s game against Pittsburgh.

+“It does hurt because Dax, he’s a positive energy giver,” Virginia Tech defensive end Tyjuan Garbutt said.
+“He keeps peoples’ heads up when they might be down.
+He continues to celebrate people when they make plays.
+He’s one of our leaders, and losing him, it’s hard to replace him, especially at the time we lost him.”

 The Hokies had claimed a 22-21 lead heading into the fourth quarter thanks to cornerback Jermaine Waller’s 26-yard interception return.
-The touchdown with 50 second remaining in the third quarter unfolded when Waller collected a poorly thrown pass from Tyler Buchner intended for Deion Colzie and ran untouched down the left sideline.
+The touchdown with 50 seconds remaining in the third quarter unfolded when Waller picked off a poorly thrown pass from Tyler Buchner intended for Deion Colzie and ran untouched down the left sideline.

-The point-after pass failed when backup quarterback Connor Blumrick had his throw intercepted.
+The point-after pass failed when Hokies backup quarterback Connor Blumrick had his throw intercepted.

-Notre Dame had moved in front, 21-16, four plays after Burmeister tossed his second interception of the season on a pass directed at wide receiver Da’Wain Lofton.
-But cornerback TaRiq Bracy had inside position and secured the catch before he and Lofton slid of bounds.
+Notre Dame had moved in front 21-16 four plays after Burmeister tossed his second interception of the season on a pass directed at wide receiver Da’Wain Lofton.
+But cornerback TaRiq Bracy had inside position and secured the catch before he and Lofton slid out of bounds.

 Burmeister left the game on the ensuing series at the end of a four-yard run on third and 10 with 3:02 left in the third quarter.
 Defensive tackle Jayson Ademilola corralled Burmeister from behind and landed hard on the redshirt junior, whose right shoulder absorbed much of the impact.